bjnandi/self-hosted-github-actions-runner-in-a-kubernetes/README.md

 # Self Hosted GitHub Actions Runner in Kubernetes
+Deploy a self-hosted GitHub Actions runner in a Kubernetes cluster to execute CI/CD workflows.
+The lab covers creating a custom Docker image for the runner, configuring Kubernetes deployments, and setting up GitHub Actions workflows for automated application deployment.
+By the end, you will deploy and verify an Nginx application in Kubernetes, leveraging the scalability.

 Step 1: Project Structure Setup
+- Create a new repository:
+Go to GitHub and create a new repository ( e.g., github-runner-k8s ) with a README.md file
 - Clone the repository:
 ```
 git clone https://github.com/bjnandi/self-hosted-github-actions-runner-in-kubernetes